Adityakumarsinghstm/Currency-Exchange-Micro-Service/README.md

-# SocialMedia Microservices
+# Currency Exchange Microservices

-This repository contains the **SocialMedia** application, which is currently being converted from a monolithic architecture to a microservices-based architecture.
+This repository contains the **CurrencyExchange** application, which is currently being converted from a monolithic architecture to a microservices-based architecture.
 The project is built using the **Java technology stack**, leveraging **Spring Boot** for rapid development and **MySQL** for database management.

 ---